simonambridge/Oracle_to_Cassandra/README.md

 </pre>

 <h3>Write The Employees Dataframe To Cassandra</h3>
-We now have our data nicely defined in a Spark dataframe ready to be written to Cassandra.
+We now have our data nicely defined in a Spark dataframe ready to be written to a table in Cassandra.
 The next step is to save the data to a Cassandra table using the Spark-Cassandra connector (Note: you must truncate the table first if it isn't empty):

 <pre lang="scala">
 scala> emps_lc_subset.write.format("org.apache.spark.sql.cassandra").options(Map( "table" -> "employees", "keyspace" -> "hr")).save()